mickeynp/ligature.el/README.rst

 This creates two ligation mappings: one for ligations beginning with ``=`` and the other for ``-``.
 You must give the starting character of a ligation so Emacs's composition engine knows how to compose the beginning of a ligature.
 The second part of the form is an ``rx`` macro call that defines the regular expression.
 In this case it will match any length of ``=`` followed by an optional ``<`` or ``>`` to add arrow support.

+**NOTE**: You can find complete examples for Fira and Cascadia Code in the Wiki.

 Removing or browsing existing compositions
 ------------------------------------------